 - BB.
-Child Care Center, under the following provisions; - 1.
-Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 2.
-Operator must have the appropriate licenses required by state regulations. - CC.
+Child Care Center, under the following provisions: - 1.
+The operator must have the appropriate licenses required by state regulations, if applicable. - CC.
+Child Care Home (Registered or Certified Family Child Care Home), under the following provisions: - 1.
+The structure is a residential dwelling unit. - 2.
+The provider resides at the dwelling. - 3.
+Child care is offered to not more than 16 children, including children of the provider, regardless of full-time or part-time status. - 4.
+Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 5.
+Operator must have the appropriate licenses required by state regulations - DD.
 Day Care Facility (Adult), under the following provisions - 1.
 The structure is not a residence. - 2.
 Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 3.
 Operator must have the appropriate licenses required by state regulations.